 - Ceyli Delgadillo: Had a brief stint working at Funimation as the voice of Kid Goku (in the second and third movies), Dende (dubbed over by Laura Bailey on the remastered DVD releases), and the little boy that Yusuke sacrificed himself to save.
 Left Funimation circa 2001, and is now living in New York City.

-- Mark Gatha: English dub voice of Domon Kasshu in G Gundam, who has now become a doctor.
+- Mark Gatha: English dub voice of Domon Kasshu in Mobile Fighter G Gundam, who has now become a doctor.

 - Lia Sargent: English dub voice of Milly Thompson (and the show's ADR director), as well as providing voices and/or ADR scripts for Rurouni Kenshin, Wolf's Rain, and Planetes.
 Mostly retired from voice acting in 2006, but has done a few video game roles since then, such as Natsume from Dot Hack GU and Shion in Xenosaga, as well as a couple minor anime roles, such as the redub of Ghost in the Shell 2.0 and the Dantes Inferno animated movie.